 There are so many scary urban legends from Japan.
 The country has a rich history of ghost stories.
-Yurei, or ghosts, are the subject of many classic folk tales.
+Yūrei, similar to ghosts in Western culture, are the subject of many classic folk tales.
 But Japan doesn’t just have creepy folklore.
 There are plenty of modern Japanese urban legends that are so scary, you can’t even speak them aloud without becoming cursed.

 This list includes many terrifying tales from Japan.
 There is, somehow, more than one story of a ghost haunting a toilet.
 There are also stories about secluded villages, murderous families, women with sharp objects - you name a terrifying thing, this list has it.
 Including dolls.
 What, you didn’t think you were going to be spared a scary doll story, did you?
 Enjoy these creepy urban legends, and try not to get too scared.

-C.) Say “Maybe.”
+C.) Say, “Maybe.”
 This confuses her.
-You run; she’s so flummoxed that she doesn’t give chase and you escape.
+You run; she’s so flummoxed that she doesn’t chase you and you escape.